JohnTelford/GPT/docs/hype_curve.md

 ---

 >The Hype Curve helps separate reality from fiction.
-Keep it in mind when reading Topics
+Keep it in mind when reading this site

 ---